Plants - Animals

 By the way, one of my topos shows a road continuing south and connecting with the Moneymore Road.
 There is a trail I'll describe below; there is definitely not a road.

 As the low road curves right and upward to meet the high road, you'll see a path continuing along the river.
 It's a nice route.
-However, you'll have to initially avoid quite a lot of poison ivy here and then negotiate your way around a fallen tree.
-It's highly overgrown these days (2013) and I seldom use it.
-Still, it could be worth the effort...
+However, you'll have to initially avoid quite a lot of poison ivy here..
+It's highly overgrown these days and I seldom use it.
+Still, it could be worth the effort.

 If you stick to the road, you'll soon come to the hydro lines, only this time at the bottom of the ridge you were on for your outward walk.
-You can cut to the right and follow the green trail back or go around the gate and take the easier road back.
+You can cut to the right and follow the green trail back (watch out here, as the path is clear, but there are no markers) or go past the gate and take the easier road back.
 If you take the road, there's a side road off to the left before the rapids where some people picnic out of their cars and sometimes swim.
 It's a bit muddy, but the water is moving slower than at the rapids.
 If you want to laze about more, it could be the way to go.

 If you want to swim at the rapids, the easiest way is to walk past the rapids and into the little sideroad just to the north.
 Behind the parking lot, you drop down and cross a little side creek from the main river to an island.
-(Often the side creek is dry, so it's not much of a challenge to cross.)
+(Often the side creek is dry, so it's not much of a challenge to cross, except in the spring.)
 From the opposite side of the island, you can walk across the rocks to the opposite side of the river, where you'll find the best swimming.
-Watch out for poison ivy.
+Watch out for poison ivy on the island.
 The volcanic rock on the river bed can be sharp, so a pair of river runners is advised.

 Along the road back to the parking lot are another four sideroads off to the left (west) with picnic spots by the river.